 I can’t believe that I’m sitting down to write this post and April is nearly over!
 Is it just me or has 2021 sort of flown by?
 Not that we’ve been doing a lot, but I do enjoy taking a look at the year so far.
 So let’s grab a drink and catch up with a look back at 2021 so far part 1.
-Please be aware, this post contains affiliate links.
-If you make a qualifying purchase through these links, I may be paid a small commission at no extra cost to you.

 We all had so much hope for 2021.
 Vaccines were starting here in the UK, and there seemed this unspoken expectation that things would at least be slightly better.
 Well, 2021 didn’t live up to the expectations, resulting in me writing an open letter to the year.
 It may seem silly now, but I did feel it needed said!
 And as we were saying, we’re almost at the end of month 4.
 How did it reach this stage of the year already?!